-Starting in September on the third Monday of every month.
-The Grandmothers Campaign Team here at the Stephen Lewis Foundation will host conference calls to welcome you (or a friend of yours who is curious!) to the Campaign.
-We’ll speak to a range of topics including, how to join a group and exciting news about the Campaign, and we’ll take questions at the end.
+Third Monday of every month.
+The Grandmothers Campaign Team at the Stephen Lewis Foundation host conference calls to welcome and speak to a range of topics including, how to join a group and exciting news about the Campaign, with a Q&A at the end.

-The next (and first!) welcome call will be on Monday, March 18th at 12:30pm EST. If you would like to participate or have any questions, contact us directly at 1-888-203-9990 ext 0 or email firstname.lastname@example.org.
+Click here to see details, helpful notes and topic at the gggg.ca home page.
+If you would like to participate or have any questions, contact SLF directly at 1-888-203-9990 ext 0 or email firstname.lastname@example.org.